nikhilbatra789/NBSpriteImage/README.md

 pod 'NBSpriteImage'
 ```
 ### Manual Install
-Download NBGaugeVIew and import `NBSpriteImage.swift` inside your xcode project.
+Download NBSpriteImage and import `NBSpriteImage.swift` inside your xcode project.

 ## Sample App
 To start using NBSpriteImage you can build the provided example project